 I write what I like - SF that explores the implications of new technologies, or possible worlds, or plausible events that would disrupt our lives should they ever come to pass.
 I have completed two techno-thrillers, The Last Tomorrow and RIPPED, written detailed outlines for a half-dozen novels (and up to 40,000 words of first draft in each), plus outlines for several collections of related short stories.
 I am polishing & expect to publish many of the dozen short stories I've completed.
 I have discovered that I enjoy writing SF every bit as much as I enjoy reading it.

-I also discovered that my new home in St. Augustine, Florida, is a great place to be a developing writer.
+I also discovered that my home in St. Augustine, Florida, was a great place to be a developing writer.
 The Jacksonville area is home to at least 4 writer's groups (one of which has several local chapters), and I joined a critique group of 8 Jacksonville area science fiction and fantasy writers.

 Check out my list of stories, both completed and works-in-process.